#1 Tree Removal & Tree Service Provider

 Get a FREE Quote

 We begin every tree health evaluation with a detailed inspection designed to identify biological, structural, and environmental conditions affecting long-term tree performance.
-Our certified arborist expertise allows us to assess canopy density, leaf discoloration, bark abnormalities, branch dieback, fungal activity, root flare exposure, insect pressure, soil conditions, and structural defects before recommendations are made.
+Our ISA Certified Arborists assess canopy density, leaf discoloration, bark abnormalities, branch dieback, fungal activity, root flare exposure, insect pressure, soil conditions, and structural defects before recommendations are made.
+Anthracnose, a fungal disease affecting maple and ash foliage particularly during cool, wet spring conditions, causes irregular brown blotches along leaf veins and premature leaf drop that alarms homeowners into assuming a tree is dying when the underlying wood is often still structurally sound, an important distinction to make before recommending removal over treatment.

 Many tree problems begin gradually below the surface, making early identification important before symptoms become visible throughout the canopy.

-Mount Vernon properties often contain mature shade trees growing across larger residential lots, sloped landscapes, and established neighborhoods where changing site conditions can influence long-term tree health.
-Trees throughout Eastern Iowa can experience stress from freeze-thaw cycles, compacted soil, drought periods, excess moisture, and invasive pests such as Emerald Ash Borer.
-Early intervention may create more preservation opportunities and help reduce future maintenance costs through targeted treatments, structural support recommendations, soil management strategies, and preventative care planning.
+Mount Vernon properties often contain mature shade trees growing across larger residential lots, sloped landscapes, and established neighborhoods where changing site conditions, new construction, altered drainage, soil compaction from added hardscape, can influence long-term tree health in ways that take years to become visible above ground.
+Trees throughout Eastern Iowa experience stress from freeze-thaw cycles, compacted soil, drought periods, excess moisture, and invasive pests such as Emerald Ash Borer, and the city's own prohibited planting list already excludes ash from new right-of-way plantings for exactly that reason.
+Early intervention creates more preservation opportunities and helps reduce future maintenance costs through targeted treatments, structural support recommendations, soil management strategies, and preventative care planning.

 We use commercial-grade cranes, bucket trucks, controlled rigging systems, and specialized removal methods designed to stabilize hazardous conditions while minimizing unnecessary impact to nearby homes, driveways, landscaping, and outdoor spaces.
 We also assist property owners with storm-related documentation and project estimates that may help support insurance claims.